 Department of German Studies

-German Studies play a significant role in Estonia’s humanities as German is a key language for examining the country’s historical sources.
-At the same time, German studies has become more and more important as part of European Studies, as German is the language most widely spoken in the European Union as a mother tongue.
+German studies play a significant role in Estonia’s humanities as German is a key language for examining the country’s historical sources.
+At the same time, German studies has become more and more important as part of European Studies, as German is by far the most widely spoken mother tongue in the European Union (about 20 %).

-The Department of German Studies at the University of Tartu provides students with an in-depth understanding of the German language, the cultures of the German-speaking countries and the Baltic-German cultural and literary history.
-The speciality in German Language and Literature covers courses (39 ECTS) in literature studies, culture studies, linguistics and translation studies taught in German using new methods and theories.
-Our staff includes instructors who speak German as the mother tongue.
+The Department of German Studies at the University of Tartu provides students with an in-depth understanding of German language, the cultures of the German-speaking countries and the Baltic-German history and culture.

-The graduates can enter traditional professions in the humanities as well as any field that requires excellent German language and intercultural communication skills.
+Our graduates can choose professions in the humanities as well as any field that requires excellent German language and intercultural communication skills.
 Our department has been the launching pad for many legendary teachers, translators and writers, but also diplomats, entrepreneurs and government officials.
-Our graduates become cultural mediators between their own country and the German speaking countries.
+Our graduates become cultural mediators between their own country and the German speaking countries and regions.